 In December 2013, SAY SI received $50,000 in honor of Mrs. Bessie Mae Kronkosky.
 SAY SI is a nationally recognized program that provides visual, media and theatrical arts education to San Antonio youth who are trained by local artists.
 The participating youth must maintain their academic standing to continue in the program and most go on to college.
 In addition, SAY SI has an outreach program in which it students provide art programs in agencies serving at-risk youth.

-The Foundation funded 20 parenting education programs during 2012 with funding of approximately $3.1 million.
+The Foundation funded 20 parenting education programs during 2013 with funding of approximately $3.2 million.
 Partner agencies are equipped with everything from parent educators, meals, childcare, incentives and data management services.
+The programs include both site-based and home visitation services.
 See the Precious Minds, New Connections section of this Website for more information on this important initiative of the Foundation.